 If you feel like your self-esteem has taken a hit because of your dating app use, you're not alone.
 Here are seven signs that your relationship with your dating apps is affecting your self-esteem — and if you feel like you need to take a break, there's no better time than App-less April!

 Even though it can be hard to hear, sometimes the tough love we get from friends and family acts as a mirror that we need to honestly look into.
-"Let’s face it, sometimes family/friends are on target because they are listening to you express dissatisfaction with your choices," Silva says.
+"Sometimes family/friends are on target because they are listening to you express dissatisfaction with your choices," Silva says.
 "What you tell them is what they base their opinion on.
 They are the first people to notice change in your mood, attitude, or personality.
 They are mentioning things based on seeing this change."

 There's a difference between healthy compromise between two partners, and preemptively altering what you're looking for simply because you're desperate to (finally) make a connection.
 "I’m talking about defining what you want based on someone else to be more appealing online," Silva says.
 "Your desires, lifestyle requirements, and dreams are the things that you thought of as the right things to create the lifestyle you wanted as a result of two people.
 Not just theirs."

-We all get some amount of validation from social media activity, especially if that attention is coming from a cutie from Tinder.
+We all get some amount of validation from social media activity, especially if that attention is coming from someone you’re talking to on Tinder.
 But if you're looking for a real relationship, these 'micro-validations' are a poor substitute that distract you from the real thing. "[When] liking a photo on Instagram or Facebook is [a] signal that the game is back on... it’s probably the saddest and minimal amount of effort to demonstrate interest in someone," Silva says.

 The solution?
-Don't get caught up over-analyzing little things like who liked your photos; instead, focus your energy on people who give you real validation by being supportive and attentive IRL.
+Don't get caught up over-analyzing little things like who liked your photos; instead, focus your energy on people who give you real validation by being supportive and attentive in-person.

 Because of how fast-paced dating apps are, it's easy to get super invested in someone, even if you only matched with them six hours prior.
 Thanks to this accelerated version of dating, rejection seems even more devastating — which naturally takes a toll on us.
 "Getting rejected through swipes does take a toll on our self-worth," Silva says.
 "Sometimes that impacts how we see ourselves.
 Do you think they chose someone that was prettier, sexier, etc. than you?
 If so, it’s time to remember that apps are games of probability.
 It’s not based on who would be ideal... it’s based on who says yes/no."